gnosischain/lighthouse-client/README.md

 # Starting lighthouse in beacon mode
-To run with version v.2.5.1 in testnet chiado:
+As an example we can run with version v.2.5.1 in testnet chiado as beacon:

 ```
 docker pull gnosischain/lighthouse-beacon:v2.5.1-chiado